 Performance Obligations - Certain of our contracts are comprised of multiple deliverables, which can include hardware and software components, installation, maintenance, and extended warranties.
 For these contracts, we evaluate whether these deliverables represent separate performance obligations as defined by ASC 606.
 In some cases, a customer contracts with us to integrate a complex set of tasks and components into a single project or capability (even if the single project results in the delivery of multiple units).
 Hence, the entire contract is treated as a single performance obligation.
 In contrast, we may promise to provide distinct goods or services within a contract, in which case we separate the contract into more than one performance obligation.
 If a contract is separated into more than one performance obligation, we allocate the total transaction price to each performance obligation in an amount based on the estimated relative standalone selling prices of the promised goods or services underlying each performance obligation.
+In cases where we sell standard products with observable standalone selling prices, these selling prices are used to determine the relative standalone selling price.
 In cases where we sell a customized customer specific solution, we typically use the expected cost plus margin approach to estimate the standalone selling price of each performance obligation.
 Sales taxes and other usage-based taxes are excluded from revenue.